exercism/v3/languages/csharp/exercises/concept/time/.docs/hints.md

 Use the [`TimeZoneInfo`][time-zone-info] class and select the appropriate time zone ids from the task instructions.
 Remember that Windows and OSX/Linux have different ids.

+The method [`RuntimeInformation.IsOSPlatform()`] is central to having code paths that target different operating systems.

 ## 3. Provide alerts to clients at intervals before the appointment

 One approach is to use [`TimeSpan`][time-span] to perform arithmetic on times.